Jearce/bioinformatics-class/auto_annotate/README.md

 # Auto Annotate With Prokka

+## About
-This bash script is designed to annotate prokayotic genomes using prokka.
+This bash script is designed to annotate prokayotic genomes using `prokka`.
 Just give the script a directory with genomes in it and prokka will be used to annotate them.
 Genomes must be in fasta format.

-## About

-This is a bash script that takes a directy with prokayotic genomes, in fasta format, and uses `prokka` to annotate each fasta file.

 ## Installation